lwdjohari/cpp-proc-docker/README.md

 You can develop as **root** or create a dedicated **developer user** (with its own home, sudo, and persistent workspace).

+## Why this exists

+Getting **Pro C/C++, C, or C++** running cleanly on a modern system can be a slog:
+- Oracle Instant Client RPMs in the right place
+- Header paths, linker flags, and library quirks
+- Wiring **CMake** toolchains and **Ninja** builds without breaking something

+All of that just to see “Hello, world” compile.

+This container cuts straight through the noise:
+- **GCC, Clang, CMake, and Ninja** are preinstalled and ready
+- Oracle client and `proc` are already wired into the build flow
+- Example CMake config shows the pattern, you can expand it as you like

+It’s a **Development Container** (not a Production Container).
+Perfect if you:
+- Already know these languages and want it to *just work out of the box*
+- Or you’re learning Pro C/C++, C, or C++ but don’t have time to build the environment yourself

+Mount your code, run CMake, and get back to coding.

 ## Highlights